Tampa Bay Buccaneers vs. Indianapolis Colts NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- Tampa Bay and its opponents have combined to score more than 51 points in five of nine games this season.
+- Tampa Bay and its opponents have gone over the current 52-point total in five of 10 games (50%) this season.

-- Indianapolis and its opponents have combined to score more than 51 points in five of 11 games this season.
+- Indianapolis has combined with its opponents to score more than 52 points in four of 11 games this season.

-- Sunday's total is 8.1 points lower than the two team's combined 59.1 points per game average.
+- The combined points per game average of the two teams, 59, is 7.0 points above Sunday's over/under.

-- The 45.9 combined points per game that these two squads have allowed this season are 5.1 fewer than the 51 over/under in this contest.
+- This contest's total is 7.5 points more than the 44.5 these two squads combine to surrender per game this season.

-- Buccaneers games have an average total of 50.6 points this season, 0.4 fewer than Sunday's over/under.
+- The average total in Buccaneers games this season is 50.5, 1.5 points fewer than Sunday's over/under of 52.

-- The 51 over/under in this game is 4.3 points higher than the 46.7 average total in Colts games this season.
+- The 46.7 PPG average total in Colts games this season is 5.3 points fewer than this game's over/under.

 Buccaneers stats and trends

-- The Buccaneers have been favored by 2.5 points or more eight times this season and are 3-5 ATS in those games.
+- The Buccaneers are 4-5 ATS when favored by 3 points or more this season.

-- Tampa Bay's games this year have hit the over on five of nine set point totals (55.6%).
+- Tampa Bay has gone over the point total in 50% of its opportunities this year (five times over 10 games with a set point total).

-- Tampa Bay is 3-4 against the spread and 5-2 overall in games when it puts up more than 22.3 points.
+- Tampa Bay is 4-4 against the spread and 6-2 overall this season when the team puts up more than 22.3 points.

-- In games that Tampa Bay amasses over 358.5 yards, the team is 2-5 against the spread and 5-2 overall.
+- In games that Tampa Bay piles up over 358.5 yards, the team is 3-5 against the spread and 6-2 overall.

-- This year, the Buccaneers have 12 turnovers, 13 fewer than the Colts have takeaways (25).
+- The Buccaneers have 13 giveaways this season, while the Colts have 25 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Colts.